-8. Work as part of an early childhood education team, using clear communication and professional skills to plan, manage, and assess ongoing needs and improvements.
+8. Work as part of an early childhood education team, using clear communication and professional skills to plan and manage programs for young children.

-Practicum Requirements:
+Practicum Requirements

 In addition to meeting the admission requirements of the College, Early Childhood students must provide the following before the start of their first Practicum course: